This would make it easier and quicker to travel, and support sustainable growth and new, affordable homes.

-London's population will rise from 8.6 million today to 10 million by 2030, and the surrounding region's from 15 to 17 million.
-Improving the rail network is essential to providing extra housing and jobs, as well as enhancing people's quality of life.
+London's population will rise from to 10 million by 2030 - and from 15 to 17 million in the surrounding regions.
+Improving the rail network is essential to creating extra housing and jobs, as well as enhancing people's quality of life.

 Our management of the suburban railways would bring: